RSPB NATURE RESERVE

-Havergate Island is open the first Saturday of every month and special event weekends throughout the summer (see our website)
+Havergate Island is open the first Saturday of every month (except during May, June and July) and special weekends throughout the summer (see our website)

-Our boat will depart from Orford Quay at 9am, 10am, 12noon and 1pm.
+The RSPB boat 'October Storm' will depart at Orford Quay at 9am and 12 noon.
 The guided walks on the island will last 3 hours and you will return to Orford Quay after around 3.5 hours.

-Price: £12 for RSPB members; £19 for all others (no child discount).
-Places are strictly limited, so advance booking via Minsmere is essential.
+Places are strictly limited, so advance booking via eventbrite is essential